 “Divorced, beheaded, died.
 Divorced, beheaded, survived.”
 One of our most popular episodes from Season One was Sex & Marriage: The Tudor Period.
 In that episode, we discussed how royal marriages were more often arranged based on political alliances than love, and that the church had significant influence over the marital status and sexual lives of…Read More

 John and Abigail Adams may have been America’s first power couple.
 They also had the honor of being America’s first Second Family and the second First Family.
 John is known for his many political ventures throughout the Revolutionary War and the early years of American politics, but how did his wife influence his rise to…Read More

 You guys, we’re doing our first episode covering a famous couple from history!
 The story of Shah Jahan and Mumtaz Mahal’s marriage falls in the gray area between historical fact and romantic legend.
-By all accounts, they are one of the most celebrated royal couples of the 16th century, and their love resulted in the…Read More
+By all accounts, they are one of the most celebrated royal couples of the 16th century, and their love resulted in the construction of one of the most recognizable structures in history: the Taj Mahal!Read More

 In our pilot episode, Sarah digs into the story behind one of the most beloved, and some would say the sexiest, Presidents of the United States: John F. Kennedy.
 She discusses JFK’s unfortunate male role models, the many women he seduced, and a series of burning questions: Why couldn’t he keep his pants on?
 Did his wife Jackie know what was happening?
 And how the HELL did the public not know about all of his indiscretions?Read More